K3NTAW/dungeon-master/SETUP.md

 2. Navigate to your API keys section
 3. Create a new API key
 4. Add it to your `.env.local` file

+### Getting ElevenLabs API Key

+1. Go to [elevenlabs.io](https://elevenlabs.io) and create an account
+2. Navigate to your profile settings
+3. Copy your API key
+4. Add it to your `.env.local` file
+5. (Optional) Choose a specific voice ID from your ElevenLabs dashboard or use the default

+**To use Brian's voice:**
+1. In your ElevenLabs dashboard, find Brian's voice ID
+2. Replace `ELEVENLABS_VOICE_ID=VR6AewLTigWG4xSOukaG` with `ELEVENLABS_VOICE_ID=your_brian_voice_id`
+3. The app will automatically use Brian's voice for narration

 ## 2. Database Setup